Trump promises ‘something special’ on Gaza as Israeli officials say Netanyahu has reservations on ceasefire plan

 “Our goal was Hamas.
 Not anything beyond it,” he said.
 “I think we can work out an understanding on this.”

-Netanyahu’s far-right political allies, Itamar Ben Gvir and Bezalel Smotrich, have consistently threatened to topple the government if the war should end, and they are expected to adamantly object to any plan that includes the West Bank-based Palestinian Authority.
+Netanyahu’s far-right political allies, Itamar Ben Gvir and Bezalel Smotrich, have consistently threatened to topple the government if the war should end, and they are expected to adamantly object to any plan that includes the PA, the internationally recognized Palestinian government based in the occupied West Bank..

 “Mr. Prime Minister, you do not have a mandate to end the war without a complete defeat of Hamas,” Ben Gvir wrote on X on Saturday.